HandbookHow we hireEngineering Super Day

 Product & Backend Engineers:

-• Be proficient in SQL—many of our onsite challenges rely on SQL logic
+• Be proficient in SQL — many of our onsite challenges rely on SQL logic

-• Complete local dev setup:
+• Local dev setup:

 Frontend/Design Engineers:

-9:30 AM - 11:45 AM Participants: you, Max (CTO), Marc (CEO), and sometimes one of the engineers
+10:30 AM - 11:45 AM Participants: you, Max (CTO), Marc (CEO)

-11:45 AM - 12:00 PM Participants: you, Max (CTO), Marc (CEO), and sometimes one of the engineers
+11:45 AM - 12:00 PM Participants: you, Max (CTO), Marc (CEO)

 After the morning session, Marc and Max will take a few minutes to discuss the session and provide you with feedback.
 We believe this is fair given the investment you’re making.
 In the interest of time and fairness for everyone, we may decide not to continue with the afternoon session if we don’t think we’re a good fit for each other.

-Lunch
+Super Day: Lunch

 12:00 PM - 1:00 PM Participants: you and the team

-Implementation Session (~3 hours)
+Super Day: Implementation Session

-1:00 PM - 4:00 PM Participants: you, Max (CTO), and one of the engineers
+1:00 PM - 5:15 PM Participants: you, Max (CTO), and an engineer

 Process:

-3. Check-in and implementation review together (~30 minutes)
+3. Check-in and review (~30 minutes)

 Was this page helpful?